Skip to the main content

 • Participate in public education that promotes health and wellness

-• Recommend diagnostic tests where relevant (for example, saliva hormone, urinary thyroid, food allergy, and environmental pollutant tests)
+• Recommend diagnostic tests where relevant, such as saliva hormone, urinary thyroid, food allergy, and environmental pollutant tests

 • Teach and train students of homeopathy